 Additionally, the province will continue to supervise social assistance applications and payments.

-On the other hand, municipal partners are to concentrate on assisting individuals in returning to work and gaining access to housing and health supports.
+On the other hand, municipal partners are to concentrate on assisting individuals in returning to work and gaining access to housing and health support.

 1. Emergency Assistance

-This assistance is given to Ontario residents who don’t have enough money to cover food and housing cost due to:
+This benefit is given to Ontario residents who don’t have enough money to cover food and housing cost due to:

 - Abusive relationship

-However. depending on your situation, you may get emergency support up to 48 days in addition to receiving a maximum of $733 monthly if you’re single.
+Depending on your situation, you may get emergency support for up to 48 days.

 2. Temporary Care Assistance

-So to qualify for Temporary Care Assistance, you must:
+To qualify for the Temporary Care Assistance, you must:

 - Seek support from the child’s legal parent or guardian.